obaranovskyi/cookbook/webpack/split-chunks/README.md

 The `SplitChunksPlugin` allows us to extract common dependencies into an existing entry chunk or an entirely new chunk.
 Let's use this to de-duplicate the `lodash` dependency from the previous example.

+One more interesting plugin for splitting code is [`mini-css-extract-plugin`](https://webpack.js.org/plugins/mini-css-extract-plugin)
+It is useful for splitting CSS out form the main application.